2023 Buick Electra Preview Model Preview, Photos, Release Date

-The 2023 Buick Electra will reportedly share the new Ultium electric powertrain with the upcoming GM vehicle, the Cadillac LYRIQ.
+The 2023 Buick Electra will reportedly share the new Ultium electric powertrain with the Cadillac LYRIQ EV.
 Buick describes the new technology as high-efficiency motors independently arranged on the front and rear axles.
 For reference, the Cadillac LYRIQ makes an estimated 340 horsepower and 325 pound-feet of torque.
 The LYRIQ employs a 12-module 100-kWh battery for an estimated 300 miles of range.
 If that output makes it to production we expect similar results for the Buick Electra.

 When the Electra concept was introduced in 2020, Buick’s goal was to create a full-sensory, immersive cabin based on futuristic travel expectations, with a spacious, space capsule-like interior, hidden rearview mirror that materializes after the crossover is powered on, a curved high-resolution console screen that spans most of the dash, and butterfly-wing doors with integrated facial recognition to unlock them.